OS-SFT/Taxonomy-Mappings-Library/Taxonomy Mappings - Double/GRI - GHG Protocol/README.md

 ## Project Summary
 - Taxonomy Files: See files within this repository
-- Taxonomy Tool: Click [here](https://os-sft.solidatus.com/viewer/share/GT7SRjENwTpCXIobrXey10G6Qi2xOzWy) to view an interactive version of the taxonomy
+- Taxonomy Tool: Click [here](https://os-sft.solidatus.com/viewer/share/vAjJcTHajRATlHEQQzpN4U2b83YkUYu4) to view an interactive version of the taxonomy mapping
 - **Please note that additional future research on this topic is to be added by OS-SFT Contributing Partners.**
 - Link: Use Case(s) - [ADD]